-This Mexico City food guide starts off with some of our favorite taquerias in CDMX, but be sure to click through to our article on the best tacos in Mexico City for more recommendations.
+I’ve listed our favorites taquerias below but be sure to click through to our article on the best tacos in Mexico City for more recommendations.

 With all the delicious tacos in Mexico City, you’d think we’d have a hard time picking a favorite but we didn’t.
 Tacos Don Juan in the upscale La Condesa neighborhood was our hands-down favorite taqueria in Mexico City.
 We enjoyed this place so much that we wound up eating here five times in two weeks.

 Tacos Don Juan is a casual neighborhood joint that serves a wealth of tasty tacos made from suadero, lengua, carnitas, pastor, and more.
 We never had a bad taco here.
 Everything we ate was absolutely delicious, especially the quesabirria which they serve only on weekends.

 Tacos Don Juan gets a steady stream of customers during the week but on weekends, the place gets jam-packed with peole pining for those delicious quesabirria tacos.
 Be sure to arrive early because they do run out.

 Pictured below is a tasty pair of tacos made with suadero (meat from between the belly and leg) and lengua (tongue).
 Suadero is already one of the best tacos you can eat in Mexico City but Tacos Don Juan makes it even better.
 They have a version with toasted cheese as well (suaqueso or suadero con queso).
 Don’t miss it.

 This is the line to Tacos Don Juan on a weekday.
 It gets way more crowded than this on Saturdays and Sundays.